+Children under 12 must use a computer in the Children’s Department.
 It is the library’s policy that parents or legal guardians must assume the responsibility for deciding what library resources are appropriate for their children.
 There will be resources that parents may feel inappropriate for their children.
 A parent or legal guardian should supervise their children’s Internet sessions.
 When a child’s internet session is supervised by a parent or legal guardian, the child will not be required to have an internet pass.
 A restriction of a child’s access to the information available on the Internet is the responsibility of the parent or legal guardian.
 The library does not have the right or the legal responsibility to act in place of the parents.
 Therefore, the library, its employees, and its trustees will not be held responsible for any objectionable materials that a minor accesses from the Internet.
-Children will be allowed access to internet based databases that are provided by Washington County Library System as a service to its patrons, such as MAGNOLIA, World Book Online, Learn-a-Test, and Oxford African-American Database without an internet pass or their internet session being supervised by a parent or legal guardian.
+Children will be allowed access to internet based databases that are provided by Washington County Library System as a service to its patrons, such as MAGNOLIA, World Book Online, and Learn-a-Test without an internet pass or their internet session being supervised by a parent or legal guardian.

-Children wanting to use the Internet must have a library card before they can obtain an Internet pass.
-Children with a library card in first through twelfth grades must have a parent or guardian present to fill out a parental Internet consent form for them to obtain an Internet pass.
-Children in first through sixth grades must have a parent or guardian present when using a computer.
-Children who have not reached the first grade are not allowed to use the computers without a parent with them.
+Children 12 years and older wanting to use the Internet must have a library card before they can obtain an Internet pass.
+Children 12 – 18 years old with a library card must have a parent or guardian present to fill out a parental Internet consent form for them to obtain an Internet pass.
+Children up to 12 years old must have a parent or guardian present when using a computer.
 Internet passes are valid for three years, at which time they may be renewed.
 Completed parental Internet consent forms will be on file in the library until the parents or legal guardians wish to have their children’s Internet privileges canceled or terminated.

 Choosing and Evaluating Resources